Brentford 2-2 Chelsea: Axel Disasi header rescues point for Blues and cancels out Yoane Wissa stunner

 Player of the Match: Yoane Wissa

 Brentford matched Chelsea during the opening 25 minutes but faded badly once the visitors got hold of possession.
-Pochettino had changed the Chelsea formation to three at the back to help deal with Brentford's set-piece threat, but it also helped his side take control.
+Pochettino had changed the Chelsea formation to three at the back for the first time in 21 games to help deal with Brentford's set-piece threat, but it also helped his side take control.

 Fernandez cut the hosts open for the first time with a pass that set Jackson in behind, although after rounding Flekken, his weak shot was cleared off the line by Zanka.
 Jackson, though, wasn't to be denied moments later when he rose to head in Malo Gusto's perfect cross.